-- For inclusive observables: analytic resummation to high logarithmic accuracy. - For exclusive final states: parton shower event generators, (N)LL accuracy.

-Resummation probes the all-order structure of perturbation theory

-- Power-suppressed corrections to QCD cross sections can be studied - Links to the strong coupling regime can be established for SUSY gauge theories.
+- For inclusive observables: analytic resummation to high (N3LL) logarithmic accuracy. - For exclusive final states: parton shower event generators, (N)LL accuracy. - Resummation probes the all-order structure of perturbation theory. - Power-suppressed corrections to QCD cross sections can be studied. - Links to the strong coupling regime can be established for SUSY gauge theories. - The perturbative structure of conformal gauge theories is IR-dominated.